MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 The WDK Visual Studio extension is included in the default WDK installation.

-In Visual Studio versions 17.11.0 and 17.11.1, the WDK extension is automatically installed with Visual Studio.
+In Visual Studio versions 17.11.0 and 17.11.1, the WDK extension should be installed with Visual Studio.
 However, the checkbox to install the VSIX extension still appears in the WDK installer settings.  *You need to deselect this checkbox to prevent an install failure.*

 ![Install Windows Driver Kit Visual Studio extension checkbox](images/wdk_extension_checkbox.png)